waggle-sensor/sage-website/docs/events/2026-Sage-Summer-Hackathon.md

 - Safety and governance considerations for autonomous systems
 - Hands‑on development of agents that interact with real Sage APIs
 - Deployment of agents to live nodes (where appropriate)

-By the end of the week, the aim is to have dozens of new agents monitoring, alerting, and responding across the network.

-#### 8. Future Tech — Next‑Generation Directions

-This forward‑looking session explores emerging hardware, software, and scientific directions for edge AI.

-Topics:

 - Next‑generation edge accelerators
 - New sensor modalities
 - Evolving NSF cyberinfrastructure capabilities
 - Open research questions in scientific edge computing

+#### Monday Afternoon, July 27: Hack Time

+Work on your project

+#### Tuesday Morning, July 28: Development, Testing, and Preparation

+#### Tuesday Afternoon, July 28: Project Presentations and Demos

+Show off your project!
+Celebrate.
+Enjoy dinner and farewell.

-## Hackathon Projects
+## Potential Hackathon Projects

+Did you have a project in mind?
+If not, here are some examples that we can help you with.
 Attendees will be encouraged to organize into teams and tackle projects with guidance and support from the Sage team.

 #### Image Search at the Edge